-Educational classes and programs You pay High Option Standard Option Tobacco Cessation - Coverage is limited to: PPO: Nothing (No deductible) PPO: Nothing (No deductible) • We cover counseling sessions for tobacco cessation including proactive telephone counseling, group counseling, and individual counseling.
-Benefits are payable for up to two attempts per person, per calendar year, with up to four counseling sessions per attempt.
+Benefit Description You Pay Educational classes and programs High Option Standard Option Tobacco Cessation - Coverage is limited to: PPO: Nothing (No deductible) PPO: Nothing (No deductible) • We cover counseling sessions for tobacco cessation including proactive telephone counseling, group couseling, and individual counseling.
+Benefits are payable for up to two attempts per person, per calendar year with up to four counseling sessions per attempt.
 Non-PPO: Any difference between our allowance and the billed amount (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) • We cover over-the-counter (with a physician's prescription) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a Network retail pharmacy, a non-Network retail pharmacy, or Mail Order Program.
 The quantity of drugs reimbursed will be subject to recommended courses of treatment.
-See Section 5(f) for additional information on our coverage of tobacco cessation drugs (page 72).
-Note: See Section $5(h)$ .
-Special features (page 78) for more information on our tobacco cessation program. • Education classes and nutritional therapy for self- management of diabetes, hyperlipidemia, hypertension, and obesity when: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance - Prescribed by the attending physician, and Non-PPO: 30% of the Plan allowance and any difference Non-PPO: 35% of the Plan allowance and any difference Administered by a covered provider, such as a registered nurse or licensed or registered dietician/ nutritionist. between our allowance and the billed amount between our allowance and the billed amount Weight management program - Cigna Healthy Steps to Weight LossSM See page 78 for details See page 78 for details This personalized approach to weight management will be based on the participant's personal goals, preferences and health status.
-To join our Healthy Steps to Weight Loss SM program, see Section 5(h) Special Features , page 78.
+See Section 5(f) for additional information on our coverage of tobacco cessation drugs (page 73).
+Note: See Section 5(h) Special features (page 80) for more information on our tobacco cessation program. • Educational classes and nutritional therapy for self- management of diabetes, hyperlipidemia, hypertension, and obesity when: PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference - Prescribed by the attending physician, and between our allowance and the between our allowance and the Administered by a covered provider, such as a registered nurse or a licensed or registered dietician/ nutritionist. billed amount billed amount Weight management program CIGNA Health Steps to Weight LossSM See page 80 for details See page 80 for details This personalized approach to weight management will be based on the participant's personal goals, preferences and health status.
+To join our Healthy Steps to Weight Loss SM program, see Section 5(h) Special Features , page 80.